Planning for practice

 Planning should consider:

-- the physical and sociocultural environment of an outcome
+- the physical, social, and cultural environment of an outcome

 - the context the technologist will be working in.